DrIsaacKleiner/Kleiners-Edited-VALVe-Maps/README.md

+# Credits
+All the credits to VALVe Corporation for the default maps.

 # Note
-All the credits to VALVe Corporation for making these original Source Engine Maps, Gold Source Maps.

-# Disclaimer
-I have added Half-Life: Source (HLS) default Maps, if you want to replace the improved HLS maps with the original HLS maps you can download it on my repository: HLS-DEFAULT-MAPS. download it and put them in: (Your Steam Directory, for example: C:\Program Files (x86)\Steam\steamapps\common\Half Life 2\hl1\maps
+I added [HLS-DEFAULTMAPS](https://github.com/DrIsaacKleiner/Kleiners-Edited-VALVe-Maps/tree/main/HLS-DEFAULTMAPS) in case you want the default maps.